 - Journaling

-Cognitive behavioral therapy is much more than sitting and talking about whatever comes to mind during a session.
-CBT sessions are structured to ensure that the therapist and the person in treatment are focused on the different goals of each session, which in turn ensures that each and every session is productive.
+Cognitive behavioral therapy is more than just talking about whatever comes to mind during a session.
+CBT sessions are structured to ensure that the therapist and client are focused on specific goals of each session, which the client sets.
+This ensure that each session is productive.